 |Small note on Lacto|

 |The Lacto part of the word doesn't really indicate that the food sources for the microbes must be milk-based.
 More accurately, it refers to the ability of the bacteria to lactate the carbohydrates in the food sources, that is turning it into lactic acid.
 Thus, creating a slightly acidic environment (lactic acid) that can shoo off other pathogens|

 One simple way to deal with the smell immediately is to mix sourdough yeast + water and spray the mixture around your bin.
 The advantage of this method is that it's fast, easy & cheap.

 The disadvantage however is that it may work for 3-5 applications if you don't keep some of the juice for multiplication.
-Here we use the sourdough starter because there's yeast + lactic acid bacteria in it.
+Here we use the sourdough starter because there's yeast + lactic acid bacteria (the 'sour' guys) in it.
 Alternatively, you can use: